 Not doing so may result in paying far more money out of pocket for repairs.

-Road Trip Hacks for Killing Time & Going Potty
+Killing Time & Going Potty

 If you’ve got a long drive ahead of you, visit your local library before you depart.
 Check out some audio books and download them.
 If you’re not downloading the audio books on your own device, you might be able to renew the audio books online, depending on your library’s policy.